Difference Between Cloud and Data Center

 - Community Cloud: It is a cloud methodology that provides services to a group of people in an organization or a single community.

-A Datacenter can be described as a facility of networked computers and storage which helps business and organizations to function a large amount of data.
-These Datacenters allow the data to organize, process, store and disseminate upon the application used by businesses.
+A Datacenter can be described as a facility/space of networked computers and associated components(like telecommunications and storage) which helps business and organisations to function a large amount of data.
+These Data centers allow the data to organise, process, store and disseminate upon the application used by businesses.

 Types of Data Center: Businesses use different types of data centers which include :